booknex/QUEUE/replit.md

 ### Application Structure
 The application has two main sections:
 1. **Client Queue** - Horizontal scrolling cards for daily client work management (priority-ordered: untouched first, oldest touched after)
-2. **Kanban Board** - Separate system with sidebar navigation for Opportunities and Contacts (independent from client queue)
+2. **Kanban Board** - Separate system with header navigation for Opportunities and Pipelines (independent from client queue)

 ### Timer Tracking
 - Wait time is calculated from `lastTouchedAt` (if exists) or `createdAt`